hyperstore2020/Discord-Reaction-GeneratorBOT/README.md

 that starts with "gen_", for example: "gen_premium", now the bot will automatically enable the command (prefix)start premium.
 And all the files inside that folder will be automatically be recognized for the bot as valid files.

 # Important
-- Each line in the files inside the gen_(whatever) folders can be whatever you would want too, EXCEPT for the line number 1 and 2.
+- Each line in the files inside the gen_(whatever) folders can contain whatever lines you would want too, EXCEPT for the line number 1 and 2.
 In the line number 1 it has to be the emoji id of the reaction type for that file.
 For instance a file name movies1.txt, inside the folder gen_movies, would have the first line as the emoji id you want to have for someone to react on that message.
-The bot will automatically exclude the first two lines when sending a random line to the user.
+The bot will automatically exclude the first two lines when sending a random line to the user. (you can get the emojis on Discord by typing \ before sending the emoji in chat)
 - The second line has to be the cooldown for that gen, if you want no cooldown simply set that line to 0.
 - So inside movies1.txt it would look something like this:
- "line1 : <@emoji_for_this_file>
+ "line1 : <@emoji_id_for_this_file> (an emoji ID looks something like this <@3103013910921>
-  line2 : 30
+  line2 : 30 (cooldown is now 30 seconds)
 """
 - If you fail to meet theese requirements the bot may raise an  error